 Proposing College: Pilgrim Theological College

-Show when this unit is running1. | Explain the meaning(s) of the term postmodern, as it informs interrelated postmodern claims for the death of God, death of the self, end of history, and closure of the book |
+Show when this unit is running1. | Explain the philosophical meaning(s) of the term postmodern, as it informs interrelated postmodern claims for the death of God, death of the self, end of history, and ‘closure of the book’ |

-2. | Explain and evaluate Taylor's postmodern advocacy of an a/theological faith, situated in relation to alternatives, such as Jean-Luc Marion’s God without Being, and the Radical Orthodoxy school. |
+2. | Explain and evaluate Taylor’s postmodern advocacy of an a/theological faith, with its relationship to anonymous subjectivity and an erring Word |

-3. | Discuss the significant philosophical commitments found expressed in the divergent approaches above and the echo in these of historically radical philosophical disagreements |
+3. | Discuss the significant philosophical commitments found expressed in the divergent approaches above, and the echo in these of historically radical philosophical disagreements |

 4. | Show a critical awareness of the theological dimensions associated with the philosophical positions studied |